 CROMERR Compliance [Link]

+NIST Guidance – 3 attributes

+CROMERR fits between NIST Assurance levels – not quite what we need

+More research into NIST required

+Auth0?

 Identity Provider Policy Conformance Auditing

 This governance area includes processes for ensuring that identity providers that are participating in the EFIM service maintain the necessary requirements to continue participation in EFIM and to verify that their assigned level of assurance remains appropriate.
 Identity provider policies, processes, and controls may change over time.
 This area of governance exists to maintain trust within the enterprise by continually confirming that identity providers conform to all EFIM requirements.